Find Affordable College Courses

 Huntsville, TX

-Sam Houston State University landed the #14 spot in the 2023 rankings for the most popular bachelor’s degree physical sciences programs.
-SHSU is a fairly large public school located in the town of Huntsville.
+With a ranking of #14, Sam Houston State University did quite well on this year’s most popular schools for physical sciences students working on their bachelor’s degree.
+SHSU is a very large public school located in the town of Huntsville.

 About 40% of the students majoring in physical sciences at the school are women while 60% are male.